Home » Nonfiction Directory » Disabilities Books

 Millerton, NY: Grey House 2009

 Reference book.
 Sections on Condition descriptions, Associations, Publications, Research Centers, Support Groups, Websites.
+Coping with chronic illness pdf.

-The Complete Mental Health Directory (8th edition, 2012-2013) – Books about Illness
+The Complete Mental Health Directory (8th edition, 2012-2013) – Free PDF Book on Mental Illness

 Gottlieb, Richard, ed.